 Figure 3.
-The complex of Blagoveshchenskaya Church in Pokcha: from the original architectural structure of the church before the revolution and in 1956, till the actual ruined shape in 2018.
+The complex of Blagoveshchenskaya Church in Pokcha.
+The original architectural structure of the church before the revolution in 1956 (above) and the ruins as of 2018 (below).

-evaluate the preserved structural systems and the corresponding lability can constitute a preliminary tool of excellence to correctly orient the qualitative and quantitative planning of the intervention, and to interrupt the exponential cycle of damage.

-The documentation of the current state of conservation of the structure of the Blagoveshchenskaya Church has thus highlighted the need to experiment opportunities of structural diagnosis within 3D digital survey.
-This action has applied specific integrated approaches for the acquisition and modelling of the structural shape, to ensure a descriptive quality of its resistant architectural structure through the data collected with a practicable and fast survey on site.
-The knowledge request has been centred on the shape alteration of the structural ruins as globally and reliably documented, analysing their degree of safety and intervention for their recovery in relation to the overall mechanical scheme.
+The documentation of the current state of conservation of the structure of the Blagoveshchenskaya Church has thus highlighted the need for structural diagnosis using 3D digital survey methods.
+This involves applying specific integrated approaches for the acquisition and modelling of the structural shape, one that ensures a descriptive quality of its resistant architectural structure through the data collected through a practical and fast on-site survey.
+The required knowledge is largely related to the shape alteration of the structural ruins, ensuring that it can be comprehensively and reliably documented and allowing for analysing the degree of safety and determining the recovery intervention in relation to the overall mechanical scheme.